Doctorate in Statistics (Ph.D.) and Master of Science in Statistics (MS)

 Do I need to send official transcripts?

-Transcripts should be electronically uploaded to our graduate application system.
+Copies of transcripts should be electronically uploaded to our graduate application system; official transcripts are only required after the admissions process to finalize accepting a formal offer to matriculate at Penn State.
 Photocopies of GRE and TOEFL scores can also be uploaded in place of originals.
-However, admission offers are not finalized until we receive originals of the GRE and TOEFL scores, and official university transcripts sent directly from the university or in a sealed envelope from the university.
+However, admission offers are not finalized until we receive originals of the GRE and TOEFL scores.

 How many students are admitted each year?

 The MS and PhD programs admit 5 to 18 students each fall, depending on our available space.
 We usually do not know the final number until February.

 If I apply for the Ph.D. program and am not admitted, can I apply to the MS program?